 It’s now possible to get into fantastic shape by doing nothing but playing the right set of games in VR.
-But how do you shop for a gaming PC that’ll add more value than two years worth of gym memberships?
+But how do you shop for the right gaming PC?

 Rule #1: Be cautious with laptops

-You wouldn’t want your laptop to explode and cause serious damage to you or your home.
-But you also don’t want your laptop to burn out after a few short minutes.
+You wouldn’t want your laptop to explode and cause serious damage to you or your home, and you also wouldn’t want your new laptop to burn out after a few short minutes.

 Rule #2: Be cautious with pre-built systems

-But unfortunately, you’re rolling the dice when purchasing a gaming desktop that you didn’t build or have somebody else build custom for you.
+As with laptops, there’s a benefit to using pre-builts.
+A pre-built desktop is ready for you to plug in and use.
+Unfortunately, you’re rolling the dice when purchasing a gaming desktop that you didn’t build or have somebody else custom-build for you.

 And here’s why: When pre-built PCs roll off of the factory line, they may or may not come with proprietary hardware that’s difficult or impossible to remove and replace.

-- They may or may not have bloatware—useless proprietary software that slows your entire system by always running in the background without your knowledge or permission—that you can’t remove because it’s tied to the proprietary hardware that you also can’t remove.
+- They may or may not come with bloatware—useless, difficult to remove proprietary software that slows your entire system by always running in the background without your knowledge or permission.

-- The BIOS may or may not be permanently locked; where you can’t replace or upgrade the operating system or tweak your system’s performance.
+- The BIOS may or may not be permanently locked.
+This means that you can’t replace or upgrade the operating system or tweak your system’s performance in the future.

 Rule #3: Only buy a Mac if VR support is incidental

-But you can usually find a reliable gaming PC within your budget range—assuming that your budget is above $850—if you’re educated and aware of what you’re buying.
+Anybody complaining that their $1,000 pre-built desktop (or worse, their $1,000 laptop) isn’t very good for VR fitness games probably aren’t lying.
+You can usually cobble together a reliable gaming PC within your budget range—assuming that your budget is above $850—if you’re educated and aware of what you’re buying.

-What’s the worst experience you’ve had while buying a gaming PC?
-Let us know in the comments!
+What’s the worst experience you’ve had while buying a gaming PC for VR?
+Let us know in the comments.